 (10) Participant acknowledges that it has received and is familiar with the ERCOT Protocols; and

+(11) Participant affirms that all documentation and information it has provided to ERCOT relating to its registration with ERCOT is true, accurate, and factual and not incomplete, false, or misleading;

-(11) Participant acknowledges and affirms that the foregoing representations, warranties and covenants are continuing in nature throughout the term of this Agreement.
+(12) Participant acknowledges and affirms that the foregoing representations, warranties and covenants are continuing in nature throughout the term of this Agreement.
 For purposes of this Section, “materially affecting performance” means resulting in a materially adverse effect on Participant’s performance of its obligations under this Agreement.

 B. ERCOT represents, warrants and covenants that: